mff-uk/dataspecer/content/en/docs/projects/api.md

 all of this information is provided by the user, this data is validated in the UI.
 This means that the developed form does not allow user to submit invalid data.
 All of this is achieved via zod library dedicated to form validation.
-Please refer to Pic 3.3.3 and 3.3.4 in order to view the screenshots of the error messages displayed to the users in case of unsuccessful validation.
+Please refer to Pic 4.4.3 and 4.4.4 in order to view the screenshots of the error messages displayed to the users in case of unsuccessful validation.

 {{% tutorial-image "images/projects/api/image16.png" %}}
-*Pic 3.3.3 -- Error message regarding the combination of operation type and path (endpoint)*
+*Pic 4.4.3 -- Error message regarding the combination of operation type and path (endpoint)*

 {{% tutorial-image "images/projects/api/image17.png" %}}
-*Pic 3.3.4 -- Error message informing the user that the operation name must be unique*
+*Pic 4.4.4 -- Error message informing the user that the operation name must be unique*

-Last but not least, the project includes converter for data types (DataTypeConverter.tsx).
+The project includes converter for data types (DataTypeConverter.tsx).
 The converter adapts data structure type names from Czech language to English.
 The second converter adapts English data types to the data types which are accepted by the OpenAPI standard.

+Last but not least, MainForm.tsx contains the logic of the user interface.
+Two types of data are fetched.
+First -- the information about data structures inside target data specification and second -- pre-saved values of the UI form.
+Moreover, a very important aspect of the MainForm component is that, upon submission of the form, not only the OpenAPI specification is generated, but also current configuration (user-provided information) is saved on the Dataspecer backend.
+This means that the form is able to retain values and the user is able to continue designing their API from the last checkpoint.
+More precisely, because of this feature it is possible to maintain the API specification as needed.

 # Conclusion